gavinband/gavinband.github.io/_posts/2018-06-22-ENCALS-Day-three-report.md

 ### Summary

-Here are a few points from today's talk that stood out to me
+Here are a few points from today's talks that stood out to me

 1: Angela Genge's comment that half of all ALS patients with SOD1 mutations entering clinical trials, had no family history.
 I.e. family history may not be a reliable marker of genetic causes.